A while back, I bought the wrong shampoo for my keratin treated hair.

 Be gentle with your hair and avoid using a blow dryer just yet.

-Follow up with coconut oil or jojoba oil the next evening.
+Follow up with coconut oil or jojoba oil.
 Leave it in your hair overnight for best results.

 Use a Terressential mud wash with Bentonite clay for a gentle hair detox.